Namib Desert Facts

 The region includes a vast dune sea.
 These dunes exhibit varying colors.
 These include hues ranging from bright orange to pink.
 The variations in color result from differences in the mineral composition of the sand.
 This part of the desert comes from different sources.

-Finally, the climate of the Namib Desert remains unique.
+The climate of the Namib Desert remains unique.
 It consists of several extremes.
 The aridity stems from dry air descending from a global atmospheric circulation.
 Meanwhile, humid winds from the ocean create frequent dense fogs along the edge of the desert.